Helsinki Accords: Ford administration

 The Helsinki documents involve political and moral commitments aimed at lessening tensions and opening further the lines of communication between the peoples of East and West. ...
 We are not committing ourselves to anything beyond what we are already committed to by our own moral and legal standards and by more formal treaty agreements such as the United Nations Charter and Declaration of Human Rights. ...
 If it all fails, Europe will be no worse off than it is now.
 If even a part of it succeeds, the lot of the people in Eastern Europe will be that much better, and the cause of freedom will advance at least that far.

 His reassurances had little effect.
 The volume of negative mail continued to grow.
 The American public was still unconvinced that American policy on the incorporation of the Baltic States would not be changed by the Helsinki Final Act.
 Despite protests from all around, Ford decided to move forward and sign the agreement.
 As domestic criticism mounted, Ford hedged on his support for the Helsinki Accords, which had the impact of overall weakening his foreign-policy stature.

 Ronald Reagan made the Accords a centerpiece of his campaign against Ford for the 1976 Republican Party presidential primaries.
-During the general election, the Democratic nominee Jimmy Carter attacked the Accords as a legitimation of the "Soviet domination of Eastern Europe."
-A debate about the Accords in this vein during the 1976 United States presidential debates led to an infamous presidential gaffe in which Ford claimed that there was "no Soviet domination of Eastern Europe, and there never will be under a Ford administration."
-His blunder in the debate with Carter when he denied Kremlin control of Poland proved disastrous.
+During the general election, the Democratic nominee Jimmy Carter attacked the Accords as a legitimation of the "Soviet domination of Eastern Europe"; later in the campaign, he said they "might have been a good agreement at the beginning", but that the Ford administration had "failed to enforce" them, particularly the Basket Three obligations on free movement of people.

+In this context, a question about the Accords during the second presidential debate on October 6 led to an infamous presidential gaffe in which Ford claimed that there was "no Soviet domination of Eastern Europe, and there never will be under a Ford administration" and went on to deny that Romanians or Poles felt "dominated by the Soviet Union".
+This debate blunder, together with Ford's persistence with similar remarks when repeatedly asked to explain his answer over the following week, proved disastrous.